julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 Exemplifying:

-In a straightforward manner it's saying that a decimal number, for example 36, is equal to the sum of two numbers (digits) multiplied by powers of 10.
+In a straightforward manner, it's saying that a decimal number, for example 36, is equal to the sum of two numbers (digits) multiplied by powers of 10.

-Reading the number from right to left (units, dozens, etc.) increases the power of the base (starting from 10 raised to 0):
+Reading the number 36, from right to left (units, dozens, etc.), increases the power of the base starting from 10 raised to 0 (i.e, 10<sup>0</sup>):

 > 36 = (6 x 10<sup>0</sup>) + (3 x 10<sup>1</sup>)<br>
 > 36 = (6 x 1) + (3 x 10)<br>
 > 36 = 6 + 30<br>
 > 36 = 36

-The quantity of numerals (symbols Indo-Arabic) is the same as the base.
+The quantity of numerals (or symbols Indo-Arabic) are the same as the base.

-For example, base 10 has {0, 1, 2, 3, 4, 5, 6, 7, 8, 9} digits.
+For example, base 10 has { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 } digits.

 The rule for the symbols is: start from 0 until _base - 1_.

-So the base two, starting from 0 until (2 - 1) has {0, 1}.
+So the base two, starting from 0 until (2 - 1) has { 0, 1 }.

 From right to left, the representation of the binary number 1010<sub>2</sub> in base ten is: